mwkpe/tincan/README.md

 Description
 ---
-Tincan displays CAN frames received from an UDP socket and therefore requires a gateway device, e.g. a Raspberry Pi 3 with a PiCAN2 HAT running [cangw](https://github.com/jwkpeter/cantools).
+Tincan decodes and displays CAN frames.
+The default interface is via UDP socket and requires a gateway device, e.g. a Raspberry Pi 3 with a PiCAN2 HAT running [cangw](https://github.com/mwkpe/cantools), or any CAN to UDP gateway that sends raw frames.
+Adding other interfaces can be done by adapting the [dummy receiver](src/network/dummy_receiver.h).

 Status
 ---